 Clean house and cash in -- Got some junk lying around that's just taking up space?
 One person's trash is another person's treasure, so see if someone on Amazon wants it.
 Ship it to Amazon, and they'll pass it on... and you'll get store credit to buy stuff that you actually want!

 Here to serve you -- Amazon has one of the highest-rated customer service departments among today's big Internet-based companies.
-If you ever have a problem with one of your orders, Amazon has a comprehensive guided customer service contact process that you can use to give Amazon as much information as possible about your problem in a short amount of time.
+If you ever have a problem with one of your orders, the platform has a comprehensive guided customer service contact process that you can use to give Amazon as much information as possible about your problem in a short amount of time.
 This means less time spent explaining and dealing with red tape, and more time spent making things right for you!

 Waiting is the hardest part -- Delivery times for merchandise can be a bit iffy, even if you pay extra money for higher-priority shipping.
 This is especially true when buying from third-party sellers, since they sometimes make arrangements with a courier service on their own, and not through Amazon.
 It also usually takes them about two days between you ordering the item and them shipping it.